ABelliqueux/blender_io_export_psx_mesh/README.md

   3. Get the example code by Lameguy64 from [here](http://psx.arthus.net/code/primdraw.7z)

-  4. Edit the file to reflect the values in your exported .c file :
+  4. Edit the `primdraw.c` file to reflect the values in your exported .c file :

 For example, if you export the start cube after vertex painting and triangulation :